ibm-cloud-docs/vpc/file_storage_vpc_s2s_auth.md

 * To create an authorization policy for {{site.data.keyword.hscrypto}}, replace `kms` with `hs-crypto` in the previous example.

-## Creating service-to-service authorization for cross-regional replication with the API
+## Creating service-to-service authorization for cross-region replication with the API
 {: #file-s2s-auth-replication-api}
 {: api}